Connect with a community

 A ratio of unmineralized bone to mineralized bone.
 In XLH, this ratio is large, pointing to a greater presence of unmineralized bone.

-A softening and weakening of the bones in children and adults caused by deficiencies in vitamin D, calcium, or phosphate.
-Also, called rickets in children.
+A softening and weakening of the bones in children and adults caused by deficiencies in vitamin D, calcium, or phosphate, independent of the growth plate, which allows the bones to bend easily.

 A mineral that is important for proper bone development and repair.

-A harmless pill, medicine, or procedure that has no therapeutic effect.
-In Study 3 of adults with XLH, placebo refers to a saline injection.
+A pill, medicine, or procedure that has no therapeutic effect.
+In Study 4 of adults with XLH, placebo refers to a saline injection.

 A kind of fracture where the bone thickens at the site of an injury but is not completely broken.

 A way to measure the extent of healing of rickets.
-This score uses a 7-point scale to rank the healing of rickets and can range from -3 = severe worsening to 0 = no change to +3 = near/complete healing.
-An RGI-C global score of ≥+2.00 means a substantial healing of rickets was achieved after treatment.
+This score uses a 7-point scale to rank the healing of rickets and can range from -3=severe worsening to 0=no change to +3=near/complete healing.
+An RGI-C global score of +2.0 means a substantial healing of rickets was achieved after treatment.

-A softening and weakening of the bones in children caused by deficiencies in vitamin D, calcium, or phosphate.
-Also, called osteomalacia in adults.
+A softening and weakening of the bones in children caused by deficiencies in vitamin D, calcium, or phosphate before the growth plate closes.

 Amount of phosphorus in the blood.